Revenue

 Subscriptions

-Paid subscriptions to ChatGPT account for the majority of OpenAI’s revenue.
-The flagship offering is ChatGPT Plus for consumers (introduced 2023 at $20/month), which provides faster responses and early access to new features.
+Paid subscriptions to ChatGPT account for the majority of OpenAI's revenue.
+The flagship offering is ChatGPT Plus for consumers, which provides faster responses and early access to new features at $20/month.
 This plan has amassed roughly 15 million active subscribers as of mid-2025, making it the single largest revenue source.

 Building on this, OpenAI rolled out higher-priced tiers: ChatGPT Pro at $200/month for power users (with expanded usage limits and priority access), ChatGPT Team (around $25–30 per user/month for small businesses), and ChatGPT Enterprise (custom-priced, roughly $60 per seat at list price) for large organizations.

-These higher tiers, launched in late 2023 and 2024, have quickly grown the business user base to around 2 million paying business users by early 2025 (including educational users on a discounted plan).
+These higher tiers have quickly grown the business user base, which stood at more than 9M paying business users as of February 2026.
+As of December 2025, more than one million organizations use OpenAI's technology.

 OpenAI incentivizes enterprise adoption by offering bundle discounts (on the order of 10–20% off) for large deployments.
-It also continues to add value to subscriptions – for example, the inclusion of new spreadsheet and presentation tools in ChatGPT Plus/Enterprise directly challenges Microsoft and Google’s productivity suites.
+It also continues to add value to subscriptions — for example, the inclusion of new spreadsheet and presentation tools in ChatGPT Plus/Enterprise directly challenges Microsoft and Google's productivity suites.

 APIs